cktang88/viz-proj/process-book/process.md

     ![OR join](./images/or.png)

-    In addition, as seen above, each PixelLayer has a **label that is updated** as operational joins are performed on it and also **text wrapping** is supported
+    In addition, as seen above, each PixelLayer has a **label that is updated** as operational joins are performed on it and also **text wrapping** is supported on the new label (which can get quite long because it tracks all operations done with that pixelLayer over time).

 - Ability to add new PixelLayers to the visualization by importing new attribute data into the existing visualization
+    > There isn't anything to show here, the new pixelLayer basically looks similar to existing pixelLayers, except with new data.

 - In addition, we also took special care to make sure we supported both Chrome and Firefox, which was challenging because the two browsers had slightly different rendering behavior and window/event APIs differed slightly.